 Redwood Creek Ancestry : Redwood Creek Doctor Tom

 George Latham Sr. married Cora, the daughter of Mr. Doctor and Lucy Ann.
-Together they had two children George Latham Jr. , Ella Latham and Marguerite Latham.
+The Matilton Ranch first census noted our fourth grandfather in 1850.
+Together, they had three children, George Latham Jr. , Ella Latham and Marguerite Latham.

 O’haniel Bailey was born January 1860 in Humboldt County California.
 A well known and documented interpreter for ethnographers, and A.L.
 Kroeber.
-He married Mary.
+He was a well known Whilkut interpreter, and sheared many sheep in the Redwood Creek Watershed, and Bald Hills.
+His wife was Mary.
 He was classified as White, but he was half Whilkut.
 Together they gave birth to six children.
 One being our great great grandfather, Luther Bailey.